 Planning a beach vacation to Hawaii?
 Find exactly what you’re looking for at the best beaches on the Big Island.
-The largest Hawaiian island is home to a diversity of beautiful beaches, shaped by lava and backed by mountains.
+The largest Hawaiian island is home to a diversity of beautiful beaches shaped by lava and backed by mountains.

 In the summer, many of Big Island’s beaches offer calm swimming and scenic snorkeling protected by offshore reefs and lava rock walls.
 Throughout the year, you’ll enjoy thrilling surfing, which reaches its zenith in the winter months.
 Back on the beach, sparkling white sand isn’t all that greets you.
-The Big Island is home to two active volcanoes and five total who have created stunning black and even green sand beaches.
+The Big Island is home to two active volcanoes and five total that have created stunning black and even green sand beaches.